csdms/ivy/lessons/best-practices/unit-testing.md

 It takes time to learn how to write unit tests.
 It takes time to write the tests themselves.
 Why should you,
-a busy ESP scientist,
+a busy EPSP scientist,
 want to use unit testing as a part of your work?
 Here are some reasons why:

-* Models are software, and every piece of code you write should have tests to ensure it produces expected results.
+1. Models are software, and every piece of code you write should have tests to ensure it produces expected results.
-* People may be relying on the software you write.
-Stop bugs before they happen by writing tests.
-* You're probably writing code to analyze data for your thesis, or for a journal article.
+1. You're probably writing code to analyze data for your thesis, or for a journal article.
 Write tests to check that the code is performing the analyses correctly.
-* Reviews on paper come back with requested revisions.
+1. Reviews on a paper come back with requested revisions.
 When you modify code to make those revisions, testing lets you know if you broke anything.
+1. People may be relying on the software you write.
+Stop bugs before they happen by writing tests.
-* Testing is a job skill.
+1. Testing is a job skill.
 Not everyone has a job in academia; knowing unit testing is a useful skill if you take a job in software or data science.
-* Testing is a productivity tool!
+1. Testing is a productivity tool!
 This may seem counterintuitive, since there's always additional work in testing, but it also gives you the confidence to explore and try things, knowing that your tests will let you know if you break anything.
-* Testing can make a team more efficient because untested, and possibly faulty, code can be caught before it's checked in to a repository.
+1. Testing can make a team more efficient because untested, and possibly faulty, code can be caught before it's checked in to a repository.
-* Testing can provide metrics of success to a funding agency; e.g., the reliability of code produced on a project as measured through coverage statistics.
+1. Testing can provide metrics of success to a funding agency; e.g., the reliability of code produced on a project as measured through coverage statistics.